TaylorPlovanich/MART441/HW-3/README.md

 The main goal of this project was to create an interactive narrative where the player chooses what to do next in the story.
 I was able to implement a straightforward structure for the storyline using innerHTML in JavaScript.
 Each choice the player makes updates the story text and displays new buttons for further decisions.
 This was a great success, as it allowed me to create an engaging narrative with multiple branches.

 ### Sound Effect Implementation
 I (somehow) successfully added a sound effect to play when a button is clicked.
 Using the HTML audio tag and JavaScript’s play function, I was able to trigger the sound each time the user interacted with the buttons.
 The sound is a small touch that makes the game feel more interactive, adding to the overall experience.
+I did look stuff up on how to do it, though.

 ## Challenges